oracle/graalvm-reachability-metadata/CONTRIBUTING.md

 ## Library and framework list

-You can add your library/framework by adding new entry in the [library-and-framework-list.json](https://github.com/oracle/graalvm-reachability-metadata/blob/master/library-and-framework-list.json) with the following information:
+You can add your library/framework by adding a new entry in the [library-and-framework-list.json](https://github.com/oracle/graalvm-reachability-metadata/blob/master/library-and-framework-list.json) with the following information:
  * Artifact name (in the format `groupId:artifactId`)
- * Artifact details, which includes:
+ * Artifact details, which include:
    * Minimal version for which this entry applies
    * Maximal version for which this entry applies (`not required`)
-   * Metadata locations (list of web URLs of provided metadata)
+   * Metadata locations (list of web URLs of the provided metadata)
    * Test location (list of web URLs to tests such as sources, CI dashboards/configurations...)
    * Test level with one of the following values:
      * `untested` (there are no provided tests that can confirm library usage with Native Image)
-     * `community-tested` (the library is partially tested through some project e.g. [Reachability Metadata Repository](https://github.com/oracle/graalvm-reachability-metadata/tree/master/tests/src))
+     * `community-tested` (the library is partially tested through some project, e.g. [Reachability Metadata Repository](https://github.com/oracle/graalvm-reachability-metadata/tree/master/tests/src))
      * `fully-tested` (the library is fully tested for each released version)
  * Short description of the library or framework (`not required`)

 **Note:** In order to pass format and style checks, please run ```./gradlew :spotlessApply``` from the project root, before submitting a commit.
-**Note:** Be aware that entries you add, will be validated against [library-and-framework-list-schema.json](https://github.com/oracle/graalvm-reachability-metadata/blob/master/library-and-framework-list-schema.json)
+**Note:** The entries you add, will be validated against [library-and-framework-list-schema.json](https://github.com/oracle/graalvm-reachability-metadata/blob/master/library-and-framework-list-schema.json)